StampyAI/stampy-ui/README.md

 - state - controls which questions are displayed as collapsed / open / related, e.g. [aisafety.info/?state=6568\_](https://aisafety.info/?state=6568_)
 - q (string) - search query for sharing direct link to search results (and not just link to 1 question), e.g. [aisafety.info/?q=alignment&limit=10](https://aisafety.info/?q=alignment&limit=10)
   - limit (number, default 5) - how many results to show
-- embed - show site without header/footer for embedding on other sites, se [embed-example.html](/public/embed-example.html)
+- embed - show site without header/footer for embedding on other sites, see [embed-example.html](https://aisafety.info/embed-example.html)
   - placeholder (string) - override `<input placeholder=...>` of the search box
   - theme (light|dark) - override CSS theme (if not provided, the embedded site will use `preferred-color-scheme` system setting)
-  - showInitial - also show initial questions, not just search bar
+  - showInitial - show initial questions as well as the search bar
+  - onlyInitial - show only initial questions without the search bar
   - showDetails - open question details (answers) directly instead of just links to aisafety.info
 - more (disabled|infini|button|buttonInfini) - debug versions of load more / infinite scroll, e.g. `aisafety.info/?more=infini`